 Former imperial weapons designer Galen Erso is tracked down by imperial troops in hiding on the planet Lah’mu and forced to come back and complete work on his plans for the Death Star.
 During the confrontation, Galen’s wife is killed but his young daughter Jyn escapes and is found by rebels.
 Fifteen years later.
 A grown-up Jyn is being held in imperial custody but is sprung by the rebels.
 The rebels have received a communique from Galen regarding a vulnerability he has built in to the Death Star and want her as a familiar face to contact Galen and get details.
 The mission goes wrong and Galen is shot, not before he tells Jyn the schematics can be found on an imperial base on the planet Scarif.
 Rebel command decide that it is too risky to mount a raid on Scarif.
 And so Jyn and a ragtag team decide to mount their own raid aboard a stolen imperial shuttle.

-Phase 2 of Star Wars fandom began sometime in the 1980s and went into overdrive in the early 1990s and seemed to involve George Lucas marketing every conceivable aspect of the universe in some way before the eventual release of the prequel trilogy – Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
-These alas met with underwhelming response from fans of the original trilogy.
-After that, Lucas sold out interest to Disney, who decided there was even more that could be milked from the films, resulting in Star Wars Episode VII: The Force Awakens (2015), the start of a new trilogy, and to be followed by Star Wars Episode VIII: The Last Jedi (2017), which has certainly brought fans flocking back after the bad experience of the prequels.
+Phase 2 of Star Wars fandom began sometime in the 1980s and went into overdrive in the early 1990s.
+This seemed to involve George Lucas marketing every conceivable aspect of the universe in some way before the eventual release of his prequel trilogy – Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
+Alas these met with underwhelming response from fans of the original trilogy.
+After that, Lucas sold out interest to Disney, who decided there was even more that could be milked from the films, resulting in Star Wars Episode VII: The Force Awakens (2015), the start of a new trilogy, and to be followed by Star Wars Episode VIII: The Last Jedi (2017) and others in the pipeline.
+These have certainly brought fans flocking back after the bad experience of the prequels.

 I suppose I expect more of Rogue One.
 I had the disadvantage of being in hospital when the film opened and wasn’t able to get to see it theatrically for a couple of weeks.
 Unable to avoid reading comments about it without going offline, I guess my expectations were pumped up higher than they should have been.
 I was expecting a Star Wars equivalent on The Dirty Dozen (1967) – maybe something like a less humour-driven version of Guardians of the Galaxy (2014) or even a space opera equivalent of Suicide Squad (2016).
 Perhaps what comes the closest to this would be the Gun on Ice Planet Zero (1978) double-episode of the original Battlestar Galactica.